Friday, July 31, 2009

 House of Mystery #247 - Steve Ditko art

-House of Mystery #247, 1976 - A big game hunter travels to India, only to have a curse put upon him.
+House of Mystery v1 #247, 1976 - A big game hunter travels to India, only to have a curse put upon him.
 Steve Ditko gets the opportunity to draw a plethora of wild animals, and his elephants are surprisingly good.
-Interestingly, his normally graphic pencils are softened by inker Wayne Howard, a frequent Charlton contributor whose style emulated Wally Wood.
-The issue also include a Neal Adams full page ad for CBS Saturday morning cartoons.
-This is number 2 of 6 House of Mystery issues with Ditko art and/or covers.
-See today's posts or more Ditko or House of Mystery issues.
-See also this blog's Ditko checklist.
+Interestingly, his pencils are softened by inker Wayne Howard, an artist who frequently emulated Wally Wood.
+Other artists in this bronze age comic include Jess Jodloman.
+This is 2 of 6 House of Mystery issues by Ditko.

 - - - - - - - - - -